RetroDECK/ES-DE/USERGUIDE-DEV.md

 Using this unpacked approach, the content of each game is divided into the three directories _code, content_ and _meta_.

-The first step is to prepare the target directory in the `wiiu` ROMs directory, for this example we'll go for the game _Super Mario 3D World_.
+The first step is to prepare the target directory in the `wiiu` system directory, for this example we'll go for the game _Super Mario 3D World_.
 So simply create a directory with this name inside the wiiu folder.
 It should look something like the following:
 ```
 C:\Users\myusername\ROMs\wiiu\Super Mario 3D World\
 ```